-Although the concepts in this area are reasonable constant across authors, the use of shorthand symbols is not.
-The symbol ~ is used for many diverse purposes in mathematics.
+Although the underlying concepts in this area are similar across authors, the use of shorthand symbols is not.
+Symbols such as $\ll$ and $\approx$ are used for many diverse purposes in mathematics.
 Authors frequently write "f(n) is o(g(n))" (with a small o rather than a big one) to mean $f(n) \ll g(n)$ .
-And $\ll$ may be used to mean big-O. Fortunately, the usage of big-O seems to be standard.
+And $\ll$ may be used to mean big-O. Fortunately, the notation O(f(n)) seems to be used in a consistent way.

-In computer science, we typically look at the behavior of functions as input values get large.
+In computer science, we typically look at the behavior of functions as input values get large and ignore multiplicative constants.
 Areas (e.g. perturbation theory) use similar definitions and notation, but with limits that tend towards some specific finite value (e.g. zero).
+In these areas, multiplicative constants may matter, so it's traditional to use a notation of asymptotic equivalence defined by $\lim{n\to\infty}\frac{f(n)}{g(n)}=1$ (rather than equal to a constant).

-Outside theory classes, computer scientists often say that f(n) is O(g(n))when they actually mean the stronger statement that f(n) is $\Theta(g(n))$ .
+Outside theory classes, computer scientists often say that f(n) is O(g(n)) when they actually mean the stronger statement that f(n) is $\Theta(g(n))$ .
 When you do know that the bound is tight, i.e. that the functions definitely grow at the same rate, it's more helpful to your readers to make this clear by using $\Theta$ .